Appointments are held at both Guy's and St Thomas' Hospitals, so please check which hospital you are due at before coming to your appointment.

 If you have any dressings or bandages that might affect your scan, please contact us before coming to your appointment.
 You can eat and drink as normal before the scan.
 If any special preparation is needed, you will be advised before you attend the scan.

 Please check which hospital you are due to attend, before setting out.
-If you require any assistance finding the location, please see how to get here or call 020 7188 6778.
+If you require any assistance finding the location, please see how our helping you plan your journey page or call 020 7188 6778.

 During the ultrasound scan